 Summer Outdoor Adventures

-Your teenager joins a cohort of 10-14 others and up to six Boundless teachers.
+Your teenager joins a cohort of 10-14 others and up to five Boundless teachers.
 They embark on unforgettable 13-day outdoor adventures, earning one to four Ontario accredited high school credits for grades 9-12.
 While barely picking up a pen, students collapse exhausted in their beds each night inflated with pride; mastering new skills, and feeling connected to a team that leans on one another and that lets you just be yourself.

 Registration Open for